Men's Health & Wellness

 How Does Viagra Work?
 The Science Behind the Blue Pill

-To efficiently use Viagra, it is important to understand how Viagra works.
-Nitrous oxide is released in the body during sexual arousal and helps in the stimulation of diurnal guanosine monophosphate (cGMP).
+To use Viagra effectively, it is important to understand how it works.
+Nitric oxide is released in the body during sexual arousal and helps in the stimulation of cyclic guanosine monophosphate (cGMP).
 This molecule relaxes smooth muscles in the penis, and they permit greater blood flow and an erection.

 The normal breakdown of cGMP ends the erection by the enzyme PDE5.
 The inhibitor of PDE5 that prolongs cGMP levels is sildenafil (Viagra).
 The result?
 Improved blood circulation and more sustained and rigid erections with sexual stimulation.

-The effects normally take place between 30 and 60 minutes and extend to a duration of 4-5 hours (in mild-moderate ED cases, this may take longer).
+The effects normally take place between 30 and 60 minutes and last for a duration of 4-5 hours (in mild-moderate ED cases, the onset may take longer).
 It is most effective on an empty stomach; fatty foods or alcohol may slow down or decrease its action.

 1. Erectile Dysfunction (ED)

 The main use of Viagra is in the treatment of erectile dysfunction in adult males.
-It aids men in getting and sustaining an adequate erection to have sex.
-It can be used to treat most of the causes of ED, such as diabetes, heart disease, and psychological causes.
+It helps men achieve and maintain an adequate erection for sex.
+It can be used to treat most causes of ED, including diabetes, heart disease, and psychological factors.
 With proper usage, clinical research has indicated high success rates.

 2. Pulmonary Arterial Hypertension (PAH)